Toronto Argonauts: Ownership history

 For more than eight decades, the Toronto Argonauts Football Club was the sole property of its namesake rowing club.
 By the 1950s, the team's complex management structure made the arrangement increasingly awkward.
-Facing overdraft and with wealthy suitors knocking, the Argonaut rowers finally sold the team to a consortium led by John Bassett, Eric Cradock, and Charlie Burns in 1957.
+Facing overdraft and with wealthy suitors knocking, the Argonaut rowers finally sold the team to a consortium led by John W. H. Bassett, Eric Cradock, and Charlie Burns in 1957.
 Each held about 20% share in the company, with the balance made up by small investors who had some affinity with the club; the initial agreement called for a long-term debenture of $400,000 to be set up that would sustain the rowing club in the absence of its football income.
 Bassett was the operating head of the franchise and is often given sole credit for the initial purchase of the Argos, but Cradock was also instrumental in spearheading the drive.
 He sold his share to Len Lumbers just two years into his tenure in part because of Bassett's controlling nature.
 Bassett arranged a complete buyout of the other shareholders for $2.31 million in 1971 through his holdings in Baton Broadcasting.

-The Bassett years of the late-50s to early-70s were marked by mediocrity on the field but consistent success at the turnstiles.
+The Bassett years of the late 1950s to early 1970s were marked by mediocrity on the field but consistent success at the turnstiles.
 An issue that has become a perennial concern in the city also emerged at this time: the possibility of a National Football League team in Toronto.
 Various machinations were entertained by Bassett including moving the Argos to the NFL, bringing an American expansion team to the city (e.g. the Toronto Northmen of the WFL), or expanding the CFL itself in the opposite direction.
 Other team owners steadfastly opposed Bassett's moves and almost rescinded his franchise in 1974; angered, he sold the team for $3.3 million to hotel magnate William R. Hodgson in the same year.